- Las Vegas is a safe destination – I’ve visited 40+ times and have never been the victim of a crime.

 On that note, I don’t recommend trusting strangers with your room information for the same reasons you shouldn’t hire a “lady of the night”.

-Obviously, this suggestion for staying safe in Las Vegas is commonly violated.
 If you intend to shack up with a stranger, do your best to vet the person as best you can.
 Proceed with caution, and trust your gut.

 Safe Hotel Room Practices